 - Sieve in the flour, baking powder, bicarb, spices and salt.

-– Mix to a dough, adding the rum/oat milk when it looks a bit dry.
+- Mix to a dough, adding the rum/oat milk if it looks a bit dry.

-– Pour into the loaf tin and sprinkle the top with the Demerara sugar
+- Pour into the loaf tin and sprinkle the top with the halved banana and some Demerara or pearl sugar

 - Bake for 40-50 minutes until golden on top and a knife comes out clean.

 - Cool in the tin before transferring to a wire rack.

 - To freeze, wrap well and freeze whole.
 Defrost at room temperature before unwrapping.

 I used to live in Battersea–I loved it!
 And I loved the Clapham market just down the road, especially when they would do the French market once a month. *sigh* You’re making me miss my old neighborhood…and Jamaican food! 😉